 When we’re ill, it’s a blessing to be surrounded by people who understand how to help a sick friend.
 The best way to have those people in your life?
 Be one of them yourself!

-How To Help A Sick Friend
+Ways to Help a Sick Friend

-One thing I’ve learned, during my husband’s battle with cancer as well as the times I’ve been sick myself, is that asking “Is there anything I can do?” just burdens the other person.
+One thing I’ve learned during my husband’s battle with cancer is that asking, “Is there anything I can do?” burdens the other person.
 If they’re not feeling well, they may not have the energy to think up ideas.
 Plus, who wants to hear “Oh, I’m sorry, I’m busy that day” or that whatever they’d asked for isn’t the kind of help you’d intended?

 1. Cook for them.
 We’ve all heard that Chicken Noodle Soup is good for what ails us, so why not whip up a pot and take it over to your friend?
 Or drop by a homemade casserole, wrapped and ready to stash in the fridge or pop into the oven.
 You could even set them up with crockpot tea they can sip to stay hydrated.

 6. Play chauffeur.
 Step in and get your friend’s kids to and from school, sports practice, and other lessons.
 Or take your friend to their doctors’ appointments, so they don’t have to struggle with driving.

-Keep The Kids Happy
+Keep Their Kids Busy

 9. Take them somewhere.
 Bless their hearts, kids don’t always know how to keep quiet when Mom or Dad need extra rest to get better.
-Be a pal by piling the kids in your car and taking them to the park or to a G-rated movie to get them out of the house.
+Be a pal by putting the kids in your car and taking them to the park or to a G-rated movie to get them out of the house.

 10. Bring them board games.
 Or video games.
 Or DVD movies.
 Anything to give them something to do and a bit of excitement.